RuchiTetwal/walkover-project-giddh/README.md

 ##### Backend
 - API to register and login user.
 - API using which loged in user can add, edit and update it's product.
-- Pagination API to give list of particular user's added product.
+- API to give list of particular user's added product.
 - JWT token authentication.

 ##### Frontend